 Q: When can we resume our vacation to Greater Fort Lauderdale?

 A: Visitors can resume their vacation plans once the storm has passed and any restricted access to the beaches has been lifted.
 If the storm has impacted Greater Fort Lauderdale, visitors can resume vacation plans once electricity, road access and other infrastructure are restored.
-Check the Greater Fort Lauderdale website at www.sunny.org for the latest information concerning the status of the area.
+Check the Greater Fort Lauderdale website at sunny.org for the latest information concerning the status of the area.

 Q: What about lodging refunds?

 A: Each property has its own refund policy.
 The Greater Fort Lauderdale Convention & Visitors Bureau strongly urges the hospitality community in Broward County to provide refunds of unused nights as soon as local officials issue a visitor evacuation order.
 The majority of properties subscribe to this standard.
 Prior to making a reservation, it is prudent for the visitor to have a clear understanding about a particular lodging facility's refund policies in the event of a hurricane threat.
 Several travel insurance plans are available from companies that can provide additional fiscal protection.
-Contact your travel agent for details or search the Web.
+Contact your travel agent for details or search online.

 A: - Scrubs harmful algae from coral reefs.

 - Prunes dead limbs from trees allowing sunlight to penetrate the forest floor.